-- If a passenger or crew tests positive for Covid-19, contact tracing will be carried out and results must be shared with local Health authorities to expand on contact tracing of locals. - If a passenger or crew needs emergency medical attention services, the respective shipping agent shall submit a Seaport Referral Form to the MOHW.
+- If a passenger or crew tests positive for Covid-19, contact tracing will be carried out and results must be shared with local health authorities to expand on contact tracing of locals. - If a passenger or crew needs emergency medical attention services, the respective shipping agent shall submit a Seaport Referral Form to the MOHW.
 Upon approval by the MOHW, the passenger will disembark and be transported to the designated medical facility or for immediate medical evacuation out of the country.
-The cruise line is responsible for quarantine and medical costs incurred until the passenger or crew can be repatriated home. - If a passenger or crew is asymptomatic or had contact with a positive case, they should remain isolated on board the ship. - If a ship has more than 2% (of passenger/crew capacity) positive cases, MOHW will evaluate situation to determine if disembarkation will be permitted.
+The cruise line or cruise passenger is responsible for quarantine and medical costs incurred until the passenger or crew can be repatriated home. - If a passenger or crew is asymptomatic or had contact with a positive case, they should remain isolated on board the ship.